caring for your harness

 how to do the damn thing

 - Lightly rub a wet sponge over the surface of the saddle soap to create a lather and rub said lather into the leather.
-Feel free to use the bristle brush to get into the rivets and cervices.
+Feel free to use the bristle brush to get into nooks and crannies.
 Then rinse and squeeze out the sponge, and use to wipe away the lather.
 You don’t have to rinse the saddle soap off.

 - Let it dry fully.
 Give it a quick pat down with a towel, then hang it in a place with good ventilation.
 Don’t put it near a heating source.

 - Condition it.
 Leather is skin, and much like our own epidermis, it requires a certain amount of oil to stay soft and supple.
 Our magical bodies can generally produce these oils themselves, but our leather goods require some assistance, so massage some leather conditioner into your harness after every cleaning.
-Don’t even think about skipping this step, especially if you used alcohol on it (that shit really dries it out).
+Don’t even think about skipping this step if you want your harness to last!

 - After the conditioner absorbs, you may notice a white film left on the leather.
 This is good thing: it means the leather has absorbed all the oils it needs.
 Go ahead and buff the film off with the (clean and dry) bristle brush.